QuickBase/interview-demos/cpp/ReadMe.md

 # FindMatchingRecords

--We would like to see an implementation of a small in memory database that can perform Fetching of records.
+- We would like to see an implementation of a small in memory database that can perform Fetching of records.

 - We provide a simple base implementation of a Record datastructure and collection of Records